Testing Frequently Asked Questions

 Do you offer free family testing for Variants of Unknown Significance?

-Do you require positive control samples for targeted mutations?
+Do you require positive control specimens for targeted mutations?

-If the family member was tested at an outside laboratory, we recommend that you submit a sample from that individual to serve as a positive control.
-The positive control sample will be tested free of charge and no report will be provided.
+If the family member was tested at an outside laboratory, we recommend that you submit a specimen from that individual to serve as a positive control.
+The positive control specimen will be tested free of charge and no report will be provided.
 If a positive control is not provided, negative results will carry a limitation stating that PreventionGenetics did not have the opportunity to verify that we can detect the variant in this family.
+Positive controls are required for targeted prenatal testing.

 If I only want to order a single gene, but it's only available on a NextGen Sequencing panel, can I order it individually?

-Yes, if we understand that there may be valid clinic reasons to order single gene testing for a gene that we currently only offer on multi-gene NextGen Sequencing panel.
-In these situations the price will be $1290 as long as you indicate "Interpret only XXXX gene" on the Test Requisition Form.
+Yes in these situations please contact us to discuss pricing.
+Please indicate "Interpret only XXXX gene" on the Test Requisition Form.
 In the event that more than 1 gene is desired (but not the full panel), please contact us for customized pricing details.

 Can I order a NextGen Sequencing panel update?

-If our NextGen Sequencing panel is updated to offer additional genes, we will offer a panel update for a charge of $1290.
-Please contact us to confirm that we have adequate DNA remaining, and then complete our Add-On Test Requisition Form specifying NextGen Sequencing panel of interest and "Update".
+If our NextGen Sequencing panel is updated to offer additional genes, we will offer a panel update for a charge of $990.
+Please contact us to confirm that we have adequate DNA remaining, and then complete our Add-On Test Requisition Form, found on our Forms page, specifying NextGen Sequencing panel of interest and "Update".
 The interpretation will include only the genes that have not been previously analyzed.
 CPT codes for newly added genes apply.

 If I order a smaller NextGen Sequencing panel that is negative, can I reflex to a larger NextGen Sequencing panel?

 Yes, for many of our NextGen Sequencing panels we offer smaller, more focused disease-specific panels and also a broader, more comprehensive panel.
-Please contact us to discuss your situation.
+In particular, for any exome based test, we can reflex to whole exome sequencing (PGxome) for $990.

 Certificates & Licenses